canonical/core/README.md

 ## Building

-To build the core snap locally please use `sudo snapcraft`.
+To build the core snap locally please use `sudo snapcraft` in a 16.04 chroot or container.

 An easy way to customize the content of the built snap is including additional PPAs with custom packages in the `EXTRA_PPAS` variable inside the Makefile's